 On-campus full-time (two years)

-The on-campus full-time format entails that students enroll in four three-credit courses and one three-credit field placement each semester over four continuous semesters, ultimately completing 60 credit hours.
+The on-campus full-time format entails that students enroll in four three-credit courses and one three-credit field placement each semester over two years, ultimately completing 60 credit hours.
 After one year of generalist study, students enroll in courses in the areas of specialization of clinical social work practice or social work administration, planning and policy practice.
 Students will complete a total of two field placements, one in the generalist year and another in the specialization year.

 On-campus part-time (three to four years)